kevinwilde/kevinwil.de/books.md

+- **Just Mercy: A Story of Justice and Redemption** - Bryan Stevenson
 - **American Dirt** - Jeanine Cummins
 - **Missoula: Rape and the Justice System in a College Town** - Jon Krakauer
 - **Concrete Rose** - Angie Thomas